TIMELINE-The FX market "fixing" probe

 Dec 2013: Several banks, including JP Morgan Chase, Goldman Sachs and Deutsche Bank ban traders from multi-dealer electronic chatrooms.

 Jan 2014: U.S. regulators visit Citi's main offices in London.
-Citi fires chief dealer Rohan Ramchandani, a member of the BoE-chaired chief dealers' sub-group and the first trader in the unfolding scandal to be sacked.
+Citi fires its chief dealer, a member of the BoE-chaired chief dealers' sub-group and the first trader in the unfolding scandal to be sacked.

 Feb 4, 2014: Martin Wheatley, chief executive the FCA, Britain's market regulator, says the FX allegations are "every bit as bad" as those in Libor.
 He also says the FCA's investigation will probably run into next year.

 Feb 5, 2014: New York's banking regulator opens its investigation.

 Feb 14, 2014: The Financial Stability Board, the world's top financial regulator which coordinates policy for the G20, says it will review FX fixings.

 March 5, 2014: The Bank of England suspends an employee as part of its internal investigation.

 March 11, 2014: The Bank of England announces a shake-up of the way it works with banks and financial markets, creating a new position of deputy governor responsible for banking and markets.